 How to Graduate from College with No Debt

 While people are in school it may seem sensible to take out massive student loans.
-What they fail to realize is that one day they do have to repay the loans, and therein is where the difficulty lies.
-Instead of taking out student loans, can you imagine the freedom in your life if you were able to graduate from college debt-free?
-Below are 4 strategies to do just that.
+Instead of taking out huge student loans, can you imagine the freedom in your life if you were able to graduate from college debt-free?
+Below are 4 strategies to do just that and graduate from college debt-free.

 1) Work During Summers and Part-time During the Year